 Here are the top 8 most haunted places in Maine.

 In 1824, in Thomaston, Maine the Maine State Prison was established.
 The purpose behind the facility was for prisoners to serve out life sentences doing hard labor.
 In other cases, prisoners served hard labor for shorter periods.
 Men and women alike served time at the Maine State Prison.
 Eventually, women were moved from the facility.
 During its history, the facility was devastated by fires multiple and rebuilt.
 The prison also had sections for mental health and a segregation unit.

 In the many years the Maine State Prison has been in use there have been reports of sightings from guards and prisoners alike.
 Guards have made claims of someone watching them when there was no one around.
 Others have stated they have seen the spirits of former prisoners at night when the prison is at its most quiet.
 Many believe some of the hauntings are a direct result of equipment from an old prison on Thomaston being moved to, and used at, Maine State Prison.

 7 - Strand Cinema, Skowhegan

-When the Strand Cinema opened in November of 1929 the seating capacity was 1,000 for the one theater.
+When the Strand Cinema opened in November of 1929 the seating capacity was 1,000 for the one theatre.
 In its almost 100 year history, the Strand Cinema has undergone numerous renovations.
-Additional theaters as well as an apartment have been added to the building.
+Additional theatres, as well as an apartment, have been added to the building.
 Although the Strand Cinema has provided countless people with an opportunity to enjoy a live performance or a movie in later years, some patrons and employees have experienced paranormal activity.

 6 - Mount Hope Cemetery, Bangor